International Business Management 2017/2018

 - relevant skillset

-c) understand the theoretical models used to analyze the functioning of international markets and the internationalization processes;
+c) Understand theoretical models in order to analyze international markets and the internalization process.

-e) identify and characterize the different modes of entry in international markets;
+e) Identify and characterize different modes of entrance in foreign markets.

 The expository-active method will be used to teach the syllabus, complemented with graphical and schematic analysis, real-life examples and discussion of texts.